School of Nursing Student Handbook

 Step 4.
 Within five working days of receiving the student’s written appeal, the Graduate Council Appeals Committee will meet to hear the student’s appeal.
 The Chair of the Graduate Council shall preside over this hearing as a non-voting chair.
 The student may bring such materials and/or witnesses as necessary to support his or her position.
 The Director of the UTC School of Nursing and/or a representative(s) of the program faculty may also attend this hearing in order to explain the reason(s) for the dismissal and answer questions.
 After hearing, the Dean of the Graduate School will notify and confirm in writing to the student the results of this appeal.
 The Dean of the Graduate School will also notify the academic Dean and the Director of the UTC School of Nursing, who will in turn notify the program faculty.

 Step 5.
 If the student remains unsatisfied with this decision, he or she may appeal in writing to the Chancellor of the University.
-Such request must be made within five working days of notification from the Dean of the Graduate School.
+Such requests must be made within five working days of notification from the Dean of the Graduate School.
 The Dean of the Graduate School shall forward all pertinent information to the Chancellor with a recommendation.
 The Chancellor’s decision shall be made within ten working days and shall be considered final.

 The full policy and form for dismissal appeal is available here: Program Dismissal Policy and Form